connorhaberl/ITEC5920-Project/README.md

 on this page, so feel free to submit your results as PRs.

 Please acknowledge our work by citing the corresponding articles listed in **References** below.
+# Connor and Phillippe's work

+Our work was laid on top of the Deep Learning for ECG Analysis: Benchmarks and Insights from PTB-XL Database

+## Reproduce_results.py

+This file is was used to obtain a baseline from the models created by others to test our models, it was also used to test the function and debug our models.

+## Reproduce_results_overnight.py

+This file is the compllation of all the training that needs to be performed to run our cascade classifiers.
+First it trains all subclass classifiers on the classified data.
+Then it trains the two superclass classfiers.
+Finally it assembles the cascade classifiers and performs the evaluation scrips on all of them.
+The model performance is saved in output/'SUBCLASS'/models/results/teresults.csv, and the predictions are saved in output/'SUBCLASS or CASCADE'/models/'model_name'/y_test_pred.npy, while the truth labels are stored in /output/'SUBCLASS or CASCADE'/data/y_test.npy'

+## Models

+### Random Forest

+### Cascade Classifier - RF

+### Cascade Classifier - Resnet1D

+## Utils

+### Data_Resort.py

+### npy_loader

+### metric_loader

+### generate_confusion_mat.py

+###

 ## Setup